Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 If the money tree is potted in a bigger pot, the chances of overwatering increase, resulting in stunted growth.

 Root rot can also be a reason behind the stunted growth of your money tree.
-Root rot invites pests that feed on the money tree and take out all the nutrition from it, due to which the plant fails to grow properly.
+Root rot invites pests that feed on the money tree and take out all its nutrition, so the plant fails to grow properly.

 In a bigger pot, the money tree will focus more on the growth of the root, due to which there might not be as much growth in the other parts.
 This can also lead to stunted growth.